Skip to content ↓

 Key Stage One:

+Through the use of ‘Phonics Bug’ phonics sessions take place five times a week.
 During shared and guided reading, phonics work is reinforced in the context of real texts.
 The English national curriculum provides a wide range of text types.
 Writing activities follow on from shared reading with a balance of reading and writing.
+Each class has a class reader which is changed on a termly basis.
+Time is allocated during each day for the class reader to be shared.

-Each classroom in Key Stage One has an attractive Reading area with comfortable seating and a quality selection of engaging and appropriate books available.
+Each classroom has an attractive Reading area with comfortable seating and a quality selection of engaging and appropriate books available.

 Key Stage Two: